'They are with the Lord': New Braunfels church mourns bus crash victims

-UVALDE COUNTY, Texas - A bus from First Baptist Church of New Braunfels was involved in a crash near Garner State Park Wednesday that left 12 people dead and three injured.
+UVALDE COUNTY, TX - A bus from First Baptist Church of New Braunfels was involved in a crash near Garner State Park Wednesday that left 13 people dead and three injured.

 While church leaders told KENS 5 they do not have any official information regarding the identities of crash victims, they are "encouraging prayer for all involved."